 HIV stands for human immunodeficiency virus, which is the virus that causes AIDS.
-If you are HIV-positive, it means you have this virus, and you are capable of giving it to others.
+If you are HIV-positive, it means you have this virus and can give it to others.
 It does not mean you have AIDS.

-The HIV virus kills a type of white blood cell that helps your body fight disease, including cancer.
-These are called CD4 cells and by counting them, doctors keep an eye on whether HIV is developing into AIDS.
+HIV kills a type of white blood cell that helps your body fight disease, including cancer.
+These are called CD4 cells; by counting them, doctors check whether HIV is developing into AIDS.

 AIDS stands for acquired immunodeficiency syndrome.
-It means that your body can no longer fight off disease like a healthy person.
-This might put you at risk for infections and even some types of cancer.
+It means your body can no longer fight disease like a healthy person.
+This might put you at risk for infections and even types of cancer.
 AIDS is the last stage of HIV infection.

-Having sex without wearing a condom is one of the most common ways to become infected with HIV/AIDS.
-Using condoms, which are also called rubbers, is important with any sex partner whose HIV test results you don’t know.
-Even so, condoms are not foolproof and in a small number of cases, the disease is passed on even while using them.
+Having sex without a condom is one of the most common ways to become infected with HIV/AIDS.
+Using condoms, also called rubbers, is essential with any sex partner whose HIV test results you don’t know.
+Even so, condoms are not foolproof, and in many cases, the disease is passed on even while using them.

 Oral sex without a condom, especially if there are sores or cuts in the mouth, can also pass along HIV in a small number of cases.

-Other ways to get the virus include using the same IV drug needle as someone who has HIV/AIDS, and blood transfusions with blood that contains the virus.
+Other ways to get the virus include using the same IV drug needle as someone with HIV/AIDS and blood transfusions with blood that contains the virus.

-Women as well as men can pass on the disease through sexual contact.
-It can also be passed from mother to child if the mother is infected while she is pregnant or breastfeeding.
+Women, as well as men, can pass on the disease through sexual contact.
+It can also be passed from mother to child if the mother is infected while pregnant or breastfeeding.

 You cannot get HIV/AIDS from an infected person’s tears or saliva.

-There are also two newer methods, called PrEP and PEP, that can be effective but they require a doctor.
+There are also two newer methods, PrEP and PEP, that can be effective but require a doctor.

 PrEP stands for “pre-exposure prophylaxis.”
-If you are at high risk of HIV exposure, doctor might recommend PrEP.
+If you are at high risk of HIV exposure, the doctor might recommend PrEP.
 PrEP is a program that includes taking the drugs used to fight HIV even though you now test negative for the virus.
-Depending on where you live, it can be hard to find a doctor familiar with PrEP.
+Unfortunately, depending on where you live, it can be hard to find a doctor familiar with PrEP.

-There are many places that provide free testing.
+Many places provide free testing.
 Your local county health department will have a list of testing sites.
 NFAN can help too.
 Call us at 904-356-1612.
 We are here 8 a.m. to 5 p.m.
-Monday through Thursday, and 8 a.m. to 3 p.m. on Fridays.
+Monday through Thursday and 8 a.m. to 3 p.m. on Fridays.
 You can locate testing sites near you through the following website: https://locator.aids.gov/

-If your body is trying to fight HIV, your blood or saliva sample will show it a couple of ways.
-The first is your CD4 count, which is a measure of the white blood cells that HIV destroys.
+If your body is trying to fight HIV, your blood or saliva sample will show it in several ways.
+The first is your CD4 count, which measures the white blood cells that HIV destroys.
 If these white blood cells dip below 200, you are considered to have AIDS.